execution-flows/fy/documentation_site/docs/property_reference.md

 `Execution Flow (fy)`, properties allow you to define class attributes that can be accessed in a controlled manner.
 These properties can either be abstract, requiring subclasses to implement them, returning a constant or computed value.

 ## Abstract Properties
 An Abstract property in `fy` is a property that is defined but not implemented, leaving the implementation for subclasses.
-This ensures that any class inheriting from the flow myst provide its own version of the property.
+This ensures that any class inheriting from the flow must provide its own version of the property.

 ### Example
 ```fy title="Abstract Property" linenums="1"